The Ghosts of Versailles: Performance history

 Lyric Opera of Chicago staged the opera in the 1995/1996 season in the first performances outside of the Metropolitan Opera, in a lightly revised version that cut some expensive aspects of the Met's production, including an onstage orchestra.

 In 2008, on Corigliano's recommendation, Opera Theatre of Saint Louis (OTSL) and Wexford Festival Opera in Ireland engaged composer John David Earnest to rework the score for chamber orchestra to make it suitable for performances in small houses.
 The world and European première performances of this version took place the following year with co-productions at OTSL and Wexford Festival Opera respectively.

 The opera was supposed to be revived at the Metropolitan Opera in 2010.
 General Manager Peter Gelb had already invited Kristin Chenoweth to play the part of Samira, alongside Angela Gheorghiu as Marie Antoinette and Thomas Hampson as Beaumarchais.
 However, the production was canceled in 2008 because the weakened US economy at the time required the cutting of costs instead of launching an expensive production like this.
 The Metropolitan Opera's 1991 production was streamed online on June 11, October 31, and December 13, 2020.

 The work was given its West Coast premiere in 2015 at Los Angeles Opera in a full-scale production starring Patricia Racette, Christopher Maltman and Patti LuPone, conducted by James Conlon.
 The chamber version was part of the Wolf Trap Opera Company's 2015 season.
-The work was performed by the Miami Music Festival as part of their Summer 2018 season.
+The work was performed by the Miami Music Festival as part of their Summer 2018 and Summer 2025 seasons.

 A new production directed by Jay Lesenger was mounted in July 2019 as part of the Glimmerglass Festival.
 This was a co-production with Cháteau de Versailles Spectacles, with a cast largely drawn from members of the Glimmerglass Young Artists program.
 It was presented again in December, 2019, at the Royal Opera in Versailles, and video-recorded.

+In July 2019, Chautauqua Opera staged a production starring Caitlin Lynch, Daniel Belcher, and Marco Nistico, cast with members of the Chautauqua Opera Studio and Apprentice program as well as students from the Chautauqua Opera Conservatory.
+The production was directed by Peter Kazaras who originated the role of Count Almaviva in the Met Opera production.
+It was conducted by Steven Osgood with the Chautauqua Symphony Orchestra.